“Comedy is acting out optimism.”

 Within minutes of being delivered into the birthing suite at Mount Sinai Doctors – Chinatown William turned blue, and a medical emergency was declared.
 An initial ultrasound pronounced William to have a hole in his heart, a big one—a ventricular septal defect; this was serious.
-Consultation with pediatric cardiologists, however, revealed that William in fact had a more complex developmental abnormality of the heart known as Tetralogy of Fallot; this was even more serious.
+Consultation with pediatric cardiologists, however, revealed that William in fact had a more complex developmental abnormality of the heart known as Tetralogy of Fallot; this was very serious.

 Little William would start crying, turn blue, then lose consciousness every time he attempted to breastfeed.
-His mother, Mrs Lola Chu, found the uncertainty around William’s health and well-being—and especially the hushed whisperings of the medical and nursing staff—to be infuriating.
+His mother, Mrs. Lola Chu, found the uncertainty around William’s health and well-being—and especially the hushed whisperings of the medical and nursing staff—to be infuriating.
 She wanted to know what was wrong with her son, and she wanted him to be cured of any imperfection that she’d somehow passed on to him immediately . . . if not sooner.

 William was always aware of a vague sense of vulnerability when it came to his heart, but, despite his testing the limits of its capacity to the absolute extreme, William’s heart never failed him until the very last day of his life.

 William was overjoyed when Adam McCall moved into the downstairs apartment of their building on Eldridge Street.
-Even though Adam was only four when they met, while William had already turned five, he knew immediately that Adam was going to be a great friend.
-Prior to Adam’s arrival, Mrs Chu would occasionally play a board game with William, or read him a story, but she always seemed to be distracted, mumbling constantly to herself, and William never found her fun to be around.
+Even though Adam was only four when they met, and William had already turned five, he knew immediately that Adam was going to be a great friend.
+Prior to Adam’s arrival, Mrs. Chu would occasionally play a board game with William, or read him a story, but she always seemed to be distracted, mumbling constantly to herself, and William never found her fun to be around.

 William’s father, Lawrence Chu, had been a much more engaging parent for William when he was little.
 Lawrence had possessed a calm, gentle nature that was perfect for dealing with a hyperactive toddler like William.
 They would play ball endlessly together on the footpath outside the apartment building on warm summer evenings, or sit on the stoop and count birds and airplanes as they passed overhead.
 Lawrence would also regularly push William around the block on his scooter, summer or winter.
-This was entirely an excuse for Lawrence to stop at his favorite ice cream shop on Allen Street without Mrs Chu knowing; Lawrence loved everything sweet, and not surprisingly had developed diabetes as a result.
-William remembered fondly having his favorite lychee ice cream dribbling all down his hands and forearms, and even dripping onto his feet and toes.
-Lawrence would frantically clean William up with one of his large handkerchiefs before they arrived home to ensure Mrs Chu didn’t find out about his secret indulgence.
+This was entirely an excuse for Lawrence to stop at his favorite ice cream shop on Allen Street without Mrs. Chu knowing; Lawrence loved everything sweet, and not surprisingly had developed diabetes as a result.
+William remembered fondly having his favorite coconut and lychee ice cream dribbling down his hands and forearms, and even dripping onto his feet and toes.
+Lawrence would frantically clean William up with one of his large handkerchiefs before they arrived home to ensure Mrs. Chu didn’t find out about his secret indulgence.

 Unlike his distracted mother, Adam found William’s company to be completely captivating.
 Adam followed William wherever he went, and he never tired of hearing William’s jokes and stories.
 William discovered that he could use Adam as a sounding board when he was developing his comedy routines.
 Some days William would declare that they were Batman and Robin, other days The Lone Ranger and Tonto (William thought it a great joke to have Adam be a horse).
 Occasionally William would even suggest Bonnie and Clyde (it was even funnier to have Adam be a girl).
 William was so happy to have found himself a willing sidekick and an enthusiastic partner-in-crime.